 This is the sixth in a series of exhibitions on The MODERNS at Koningin Fabiolazaal, a venue run by the Province of Antwerp.
-With work by Carel Willink, Pyke Koch, Raoul Hynckes, Paul Delvaux, Gino Severini, Charley Toorop, Henri Van Straten and Charles Dekeukeleire.
+With work by Carel Willink, Pyke Koch, Raoul Hynckes, Paul Delvaux, Gino Severini, Charley Toorop, Henry Van Straten and Charles Dekeukeleire.

 After World War I, some artists turned their backs on abstraction and began to explore various strands of realism and illusionism.
 Below the surface, however, they retained a Modernist streak, both in the execution of their work and in the choice of subject matter, which was often urban and surreal or magic realist in nature.